postgresml/postgresml/pgml-dashboard/static/blog/mindsdb-vs-postgresml.md

 #### Model Outputs

-You might have noticed that the `inputs` the model was analyzing got less positive over time, and the model moved from LABEL_2 to LABEL_1 to LABEL_0.
-Some models use more descriptive LABELS in the outputs, but in this case I had to look at the [README](https://huggingface.co/cardiffnlp/twitter-roberta-base-sentiment/blob/main/README.md) to see what the labels represent.
+You might have noticed that the `inputs` the model was analyzing got less positive over time, and the model moved from `LABEL_2` to `LABEL_1` to `LABEL_0`.
+Some models use more descriptive outputs, but in this case I had to look at the [README](https://huggingface.co/cardiffnlp/twitter-roberta-base-sentiment/blob/main/README.md) to see what the labels represent.

 Labels:
 - 0 -> Negative
 - 1 -> Neutral
 - 2 -> Positive

-It looks like this model did correctly pick up on the decreasing enthusiasm in the text, so not only is it relatively fast, it's usefully accurate.
+It looks like this model did correctly pick up on the decreasing enthusiasm in the text, so not only is it relatively fast on a GPU, it's usefully accurate.
 Another thing to consider when it comes to model quality is that this model was trained on tweets, and these inputs were chosen to be about as long and complex as a tweet.
 It's not always clear how well a model will generalize to novel looking inputs, so it's always important to do a little reading about a model when you're looking for ways to test and improve the quality of it's output.

 #### MindsDB